Irreducible modules for equivariant map superalgebras and their extensions: Extensions

-We emphasize the relevance of Corollary~\ref{cor:extp.fd} by contrasting it with a case where $\Ext^1$ is not finite-dimensional.
+We emphasize the relevance of Corollary~\ref{cor:extp.fd} by contrasting it with a case where $\Ext^1$ is not finite dimensional.
 Namely, let $\Gamma$ be a group acting by automorphisms on an abelian Lie superalgebra $\lie a$ and on an associative commutative algebra with unit $B$.
 For any finite-dimensional trivial $(\lie a \otimes B)^\Gamma$-modules $M$ and $M'$,